network-unit-testing-system/nuts/docs/source/index.rst

 How NUTS works
 --------------

-In order to run NUTS, you need two components:
+In order to run NUTS, two components are required:

-#. **Information on your network**.
+#. **Inventory of the network**.
 Currently, these are YAML-files in the form of a `nornir inventory <https://nornir.readthedocs.io/en/latest/tutorial/inventory.html>`__.
 They contain all details of your network, such as hosts, login-information and other configuration.

 #. **Test bundles** in the form of YAML-files that specify the actual tests.
 A test bundle is a series of tests that are logically related to each other.
 Each test bundle is structured in a similar way, but has specific fields tailored to the test bundle.
 Some field values in a test bundle are directly related to your inventory.